 Nutrient poor foods will have the opposite effect.
 Wreaking hormonal havoc, spiking insulin, set off cravings, dull satiety signals and encourage further overeating.

 We’re also trying to prove that it really doesn’t have to be hell to be healthy.
-I honestly never thought Phil would ‘take’ to juicing.
+It’s taken a good few years and a diabetes diagnosis (now all clear *phew*) for Phil to embrace food that required no more effort than removing the packaging and cooking for 30 minutes.
 He was an absolute confirmed carnivore when we met.
-And the idea of fruit and worse – VEGETABLES – sent him running away screaming.
-He was also diabetic and then married a pastry chef who loved to cook.
+And the idea of fruit, and worse – VEGETABLES – sent him running away screaming.
+And me?
+Well I’m a pastry chef who loves to cook.
+And feed.

-But we both knew that we couldn’t carry on ignoring our health and its detrimental effects on our lives generally and that very first antioxidant juice was followed by a week of nothing but juice.
+But we both knew that we couldn’t carry on ignoring our health and its detrimental effects on our lives generally and that very first antioxidant smoothie was followed by a week of nothing but blended fruits and vegetables.
 Was it easy?
 Good grief not even a little bit.
 I love food.
 Juiced or blended fruits and veggies didn’t feel like ‘food’.
 But with a significant weight loss after only one week we decided this was the start of changing how we treated food.
-Not eating for the sake of it – not because we were hungry, just because we ‘fancied something’.
-Since then we’ve not looked back.
-Do we slip occasionally?
-Of course, especially when it’s Christmas!
-Can we still eat cake?
-Yes!!
-Just healthier cakes!
+Do we still indulge?
+Of course!
+Nothing like a batch of warm healthy cookies fresh from the oven!

-Over the past couple of years of juicing we’ve used and literally burnt out a number of different types of blender/juicer.
-The first one was picked because I liked the colour and it was a reasonable price and we didn’t know if juicing would be a permanent thing we’d enjoy.
+Over the past couple of years of making juices and smoothies we’ve used and literally burnt out a number of different types of blender/juicer.
+The first one was picked because I liked the colour and it was a reasonable price and we didn’t know if it would be a permanent thing we’d enjoy.

 What we found was there’s no value in the cheaper juicers/blenders.
 Especially if you’re using it daily or making a few at a time for more than one person for a couple of days.